 Devenish Island

-I am so delighted to have finally visited the monastic site situated on Devenish Island.
-One of the main reasons for visiting was to photograph the beautifully carved 15th century high cross pictured right, but Devenish has much more to offer the visitor than a high cross.
+We were so delighted to have finally visited the monastic site situated on Devenish Island.
+One of the main reasons for visiting was to photograph the beautifully carved 15th century high cross pictured right, but Devenish has much more to offer the visitor.
 Founded by Saint Laisrén mac Nad Froích (aka St Molaise) in the 6th century, the monastic site was built on a pilgrimage route to Croagh Patrick.
+The monastic settlement was raided by the Vikings in 837 and was burned in 1157and again in 1360.
+The earliest stone buildings on the island are St Molaise's House, a small oratory or tomb shrine, and the magnificent round tower.
+Both of these buildings are from the 12th century and bear romanesque decoration.
+The oratory was probably built to house the relics of the founder St Molaise, similar to Temple Ciaran at Clonmacnoise which contained the relics of St Ciaran.
+The bases of the narrow antae on the west gable feature classical romanesque sculpture.
+The island is covered with earthworks that pre-date the stone buildings.

 Teampull Mór, the Great Church.